MicrosoftDocs/quantum-docs/articles/user-guide/language/ProgramStructure/index.md

 ---
 author: bradben
-description: Learn how to run a simple program from the command prompt in Q#. ms.author: brbenefield ms.date: 02/08/2024 ms.service: azure-quantum
+description: Learn the components of a simple Q# program and how to run it in VS Code. ms.author: brbenefield ms.date: 02/08/2024 ms.service: azure-quantum